nickbrandt/GitLab/doc/administration/geo/replication/high_availability.md

 [Redis](../../high_availability/redis.md), respectively.

 NOTE: **Note:**
-It is possible to use cloud hosted services for PostgreSQL and Redis but this is beyond the scope of this document.
+It is possible to use cloud hosted services for PostgreSQL and Redis, but this is beyond the scope of this document.

 ## Prerequisites: A working GitLab HA cluster